 Insert the front outboard corners of the shelf panel into the vertical guides behind the rear seatbacks near the floor and slide downward.
-Push the shelf panel forward to lock it into place.
+Push the shelf panel forward to lock it by aligning the vertical guide with the rubber stop of the shelf panel.

-When in the vertical position, the rear shelf panel should not be used as a barrier for large objects in the cargo area when the seatbacks folded down.
+When in the vertical position, the rear shelf panel should not be used as a barrier for large objects in the cargo area with the seatbacks folded down.
 In an accident objects could strike the seatbacks or occupants causing serious or fatal injury.

-Position 5 (table)
+Position 5 (Table)